Would you sleep with me for a million dollars? Woman:

 - In Recettear: An Item Shop's Tale you can do this if a customer thinks your prices are too high (or you're offering too little if they're selling), however you get more experience points if you get the price they want on the first try.

 - The Game Of The Ages - It takes an extended haggling session to get your Magic Armor of Magic cheap enough to buy.
 But that's nothing compared to your drawn-out struggle to sell a mouldy life-preserver.
 You eventually do - for one coin.

-- At midnight on the second day you can witness the owner of the curiosity shop and Sakon the thief haggle over a bomb bag in The Legend of Zelda: Majora's Mask.
-Provided you didn't stop Sakon from stealing it in the first place, of course.
+- In The Legend of Zelda: Majora's Mask, at midnight on the second day you can witness the owner of the curiosity shop and Sakon the thief haggle over a bomb bag (provided you didn't stop Sakon from stealing it in the first place, of course).

-- In Dragon Quest III, you can haggle in the Middle East Expy town.
+- In Dragon Quest III, you can haggle in the Middle East Fantasy Counterpart Culture town.
 Generally, you can get items that aren't otherwise available for some time, but you'll end up paying twice the price they would otherwise be worth later.
 For example, the Iron Helm, usually sold for 1000 gold, starts at 20,000 gold, and gets bargained down to 2,000 gold.

 - The Order of the Stick has Haley and a merchant in the desert haggle over some magic armor.
 They settle on a price of 16 grand, with Haley's boots dyed to match.
 The merchant actually tries tugging on Haley's heartstrings, which doesn't work.

-- Subverted in Slightly Damned.
-There are several strips building up to Rhea haggling with the shop keeper, but the actual haggling takes place off screen and in the end she simply socks him and takes it anyway.
+- Slightly Damned.
+There are several strips building up to Rhea haggling with the shop keeper, but it takes place off screen.
+In the end she simply socks him and takes it anyway.